-To help minimize the expanding and shrinking that happen with seasonal changes I primed the dadoes and panels before assembling the door.
+To help minimize the expanding and shrinking that happen with seasonal changes I primed the grooves and panels before assembling the DIY paneled doors.
 Once the doors were assembled I filled the pocket holes with pocket hole plugs, filled any holes with Ready Patch and sanded the doors smooth.

 Next, I set up my HomeRight Spray Shelter and used my HomeRight Super Finish Max to spray the doors with primer.
 Then, to match the paint color of my small workshop I sprayed the doors with high gloss white.
 Skate over to How to Spray Paint Doors the Easy Way for door painting tips and tricks.